rmk-devops/elsevier/README.md

 1. Clone this repo into your machine

-2. Remove .terraform folder

-3. terraform init   # It will download all the required providers
+2. terraform init   # It will download all the required providers

-4. terraform plan  # dry run: to check the resources without actually creating them
+3. terraform plan  # dry run: to check the resources without actually creating them

-5. terraform apply # this will apply the configuration and create resources
+4. terraform apply # this will apply the configuration and create resources

    This command asks you for an approval to apply the configurations